-Children’s acute respiratory infections have been reduced by 61% since our involvement
+Children’s acute respiratory infections reduced by 61% since program inception.

 When we arrived in 2011, the hospital in Tariat was in a terrible state of disrepair.
 Built by Soviets in the 1960s, the hospital contained equipment that dated back to that period and was mostly nonfunctioning.
 At the time, there was only one patient in the hospital, since by the end of each quarter there was no money left to buy medicines, needles, bandages, or lab supplies.
 Even more starkly, the hospital had no funds for heat, and young patients often died from the cold from within the hospital.